Device Connection

 -

-from pipython.pidevice.gcscommands import GCSCommands from pipython.pidevice.gcsmessages import GCSMessages from pipython.pidevice.interfaces.piusb import PIUSB with PIUSB() as gateway: gateway.connect(serialnumber='1234567890', pid=0x1234) messages = GCSMessages(gateway) pidevice = GCSCommands(messages) print(pidevice.qIDN())
+from pipython.pidevice.gcscommands import GCSCommands from pipython.pidevice.gcsmessages import GCSMessages from pipython.pidevice.interfaces.piserial import PISerial with PISerial(port='COM1', baudrate=115200) as gateway: messages = GCSMessages(gateway) with GCSCommands(messages) as pidevice: print(pidevice.qIDN())

 -